Oswald Phipps, 4th Marquess of Normanby

-Early life
+Early life and education

-The eldest son of Constantine Phipps, 3rd Marquess of Normanby and his wife Gertrude Stansfeld Foster, he was educated at Lambrook preparatory school, Eton College and Christ Church, Oxford.
-He inherited his father's titles in 1932 and joined the Green Howards as a Lieutenant in 1939.
-In 1940, Lord Normanby was captured at the Battle of Dunkirk and was a prisoner of war at Obermassfeldt in Thuringia until 1943.
+The only son of Constantine Phipps, 3rd Marquess of Normanby and his wife Gertrude Stansfeld Foster, he was educated at Lambrook preparatory school, Eton College and Christ Church, Oxford.
+He inherited the marquessate and other titles upon his father's death in 1932.

+Military service

+Lord Normanby joined the Green Howards as a Lieutenant in 1939.
+In 1940, he was captured at the Battle of Dunkirk and was held as a prisoner of war at Obermassfeldt in Thuringia until 1943.

 During his captivity, he persuaded his captors to allow him to teach braille to the blind prisoners, despite not knowing it himself.
 They constructed their alphabets with glass-headed pins and cardboard.
 He progressed from this to teach lessons in wider subjects.
-In recognition of his successful independent efforts, the head of St Dunstan's charity for blinded service personnel, Lord Fraser of Lonsdale, appointed him an honorary member of the charity's teaching staff.
+In recognition of his successful independent efforts, the head of St Dunstan's charity for blinded service personnel, Lord Fraser of Lonsdale appointed him an honorary member of the charity's teaching staff.
 Later, when he was repatriated along with his blind students, he joined St Dunstan's council.

-He was also awarded a military MBE in recognition of his work in leading the POWs.
+Normanby was awarded a military MBE in recognition of his work in leading the POWs.

-Politics
+Political career

-On his release, Lord Normanby was appointed an MBE and was Parliamentary Private Secretary to the Secretary of State for Dominion Affairs, Viscount Cranborne, from 1944 to 1945.
-He briefly served in the same post for the Lord President of the Council, Lord Woolton, in 1945.
+On his release, Lord Normanby was Parliamentary Private Secretary to the Secretary of State for Dominion Affairs, Viscount Cranborne, from 1944 to 1945.
+He briefly served in the same post for the Lord President of the Council, Frederick Marquis, 1st Earl of Woolton, in 1945.
 That year, Lord Normanby was also appointed a Lord-in-waiting, but the appointment was brief due to his crossing the floor, becoming the only Labour marquess (he later left the Labour Party also and became a crossbencher).

-Family

-On 10 February 1951, Lord Normanby married The Hon.
-Grania Maeve Rosaura Guinness (1920–2018), a daughter of The 1st Baron Moyne, an Anglo-Irish peer.